alisw/alibuild/docs/user.markdown

 ## Using precompiled packages

-By running aliBuild with no special option on CentOS/Alma 7, 8 or 9, or on Ubuntu 20.04 or 22.04, it will automatically try to use as many precompiled packages as possible by downloading them from a default central server.
+By running bits with no special option on CentOS/Alma 7, 8 or 9, or on Ubuntu 20.04 or 22.04, it will automatically try to use as many precompiled packages as possible by downloading them from a default central server.
 By using precompiled packages you lose the ability to pick some